akankshakukhraniya/pandas-Heroes-of-Pymoli/README.md

 Now, it's time to take what you've learned about Python Pandas and apply it to new situations.
 For this work, you'll need to complete Data Challenge.

-### Before You Begin

-1. Create a new repository for this project called `pandas-challenge`.

-2. Clone the new repository to your computer.

-3. Inside your local git repository, create a directory for the Pandas Challenge you choose.
-Use folder names corresponding to the challenges: **HeroesOfPymoli**

-4. Add your Jupyter notebook to this folder.
-This will be the main script to run for analysis.

-5. Push the above changes to GitHub or GitLab.

 ## Heroes of Pymoli

 ![Fantasy](Images/Fantasy.png)